siddiq/vanillasteel/README.md

 # TODO

-dont reload inventory when changing pages search page
+- dont reload inventory when changing pages

-- checks if preferences file is already saved, then use it
+- search page
-- show a button to upload it to server
+  . checks if preferences file is already saved, then use it . show a button to upload it to server

--
+- env variables ...
+API_BASE_URL dev and prod